This is a description of the current version of the Hubble Source

 of overlapping images so as to minimize positional offsets between

 closely aligned sources in different images.
 After correction, the

-There are currently three ways to access the HSC as described below.
-We are working towards having these interfaces consolidated into one primary interface, the MAST Discovery Portal.
+There are currently four ways to access the HSC as described below.

-- The HSC Summary Search Form displays a single row entry for each object, as
+Select the HSC Summary Table to display a single row entry for each object, as

 defined by a set of detections that have been cross-matched and

 hence are believed to be a single object.
-Averaged values for
+Median values for

-- The HSC Detailed Search Form displays an entry for each separate
+Select the HSC Detailed Table to display an entry for each separate

 detection (or nondetection if nothing is found at that position)